salmanchoudhari2002/Tic-Tac-Toe-Python-/README.md

 📌 Example Gameplay
 ------------------

-You are X. Computer is O.
+You are X. Computer is O

    |   |
 -----------